-Karen Christensen is the Chief Executive Officer and founder of Berkshire Publishing Group and a writer specializing in sustainability and community with a focus on China.
+Karen Christensen is chief executive officer and owner of Berkshire Publishing Group and also a writer specializing in sustainability and community with a focus on China.
 Karen went to high school in Silicon Valley and moved to London after graduating from the University of California, Santa Barbara in 1981.
 She worked for Blackwell Science and the T. S. Eliot Estate (“Dear Mrs. Eliot” a memoir about working with Valerie Eliot, was a cover story in the Guardian Review) before writing a bestselling environmental handbook.

 Karen returned to the United States in 1992 and became a publisher herself, developing worldwide networks in fields including leadership, community, sports, international relations, and Asian studies.
 She worked with the Council on Foreign Relations as managing editor of the Encyclopedia of U.S. Foreign Relations, and in 1998 came up with the idea for an Encyclopedia of Modern Asia, which her new company developed for Charles Scribners Sons.
 She was elected to the board of the Content Division of the Software & Information Industry Association and later to the National Committee on US-China Relations, a group of political, business, and academic leaders.
 In 2017, she announced a partnership with the Encyclopedia of China Publishing House, part of the China Publishing Group, and their plans for an International Editorial Center in New York and Beijing.